werf/werf/docs/pages/reference/deploy_process/resources_update_methods_and_adoption.md

 author: Timofey Kirillov <timofey.kirillov@flant.com>
 ---

 > Three way merge is under development now.
-This page contains implementation notes and other debug and development info about resources update method which Werf currently uses.
+This page contains implementation notes and other debug and development info about resources update method which Werf currently uses

 Three way merge is a way of applying changes to kubernetes resources which uses previous resource configuration, new resource configuration and current resource state to calculate and then apply a three-way-merge patch with new changes for for each resource.
 This method used by the `kubectl apply` command.